 Therefore, anyone with low iron shouldn’t have coffee within an hour of an iron supplement or iron rich meal.
 However, on the contrary, higher iron stores are associated with an increased risk of diabetes, so the unique compounds found in coffee can be used in favour of those that fall into this category.
 (14).

 Coffee itself is low calorie with only 3 calories per 30ml espresso shot.
-However, when you start adding in various milks or sugar, the calories can build up quickly, particularly if you are having multiple cups a day.
+However, when you start adding in milk (plant or cow) and sugar, the calories can build up quickly, particularly if you are having multiple cups a day.
 All of the above science and benefits are on coffee consumption, so don’t confuse these benefits as being associated with ‘sugar’ or ‘added milk’, as that would be a misinterpretation of the science.

 The below diagram I have made can help you track the calories in common coffees.
 I highly recommend training your taste buds to enjoy an espresso (without sugar) or a low sugar plant milk, without adding any refined sugar.
 If you have multiple coffees a day, and enjoy plant milk, a good trick is to move down from a Latte, to a smaller serving size like a Piccolo, where you will still get the same caffeine/coffee benefit but will be consuming less calories with each serving.